Up to 60% off sofas & mattresses — limited‑time deals.

 Weight, anchoring, and slide-floor realities

-In a camper, weight and movement matter.
-Confirm total weight, whether the unit sits fully on the slide floor (if applicable), and how it anchors for travel.
-A practical, experience-based step is to photograph and measure existing mounting points before removal so you can re-secure the replacement instead of improvising after delivery.
+In a camper, weight matters almost as much as comfort.
+Check the sofa’s total weight, whether it sits fully on a slide floor, and how it will be secured for travel.
+One practical step before removal is to photograph the existing mounting points and measure their location so you can anchor the replacement cleanly instead of improvising after delivery.

 Seat depth: the silent deal-breaker